-You can just seek an interjection Mr. Chanzu.
+Mr. Chanzu, you can just seek an interjection.
 You have to come at the time at which you request.
 That is because all the others are on my board.

 Mr. Kombo: Mr. Temporary Deputy Speaker, Sir, as I was saying, the chiefs or that cadre of leadership is extremely important in the management of the affairs of the country.
 When you look at conflict resolution and the role that the chiefs play, it is extremely important.
-When I went round listening to the chiefs, they would tell you some stories of how they manage conflict.
-Even when there are family conflicts and one family goes to the police, another to the court and another to the chief, you will find that the family that went to the chief resolved their issues much faster and live harmoniously as a family, whereas the one that went to the police had their conflict continuing.
+When I went round listening to them, they were telling us some stories of how they manage conflict.
+Even when there are family conflicts and one family goes to the police, another to the court and another to the chief, you will find that the family that went to the chief resolved their issues much faster and live harmoniously as a family whereas the one that went to the police had their conflict continuing.